 Regardless of where you choose to donate, your generosity will help ensure that the “lungs of the Earth” remain healthy and productive while continuing to provide vital benefits to people worldwide.
 The rainforest can’t be saved without you!

 Despite the common belief that logging is the main culprit in the decline of rainforests, beef production is by far the largest cause of tropical deforestation in the Amazon.
-Approximately 2.71 million hectares, an area roughly the size of Massachusetts, of tropical rainforest are destroyed every year in Latin America, especially in Brazil, to convert forest to ranchland.
+Approximately 2.71 million hectares, an area roughly the size of Massachusetts, of tropical rainforest are destroyed every year in Latin America, particularly in Brazil, to convert forest to ranchland.
+From 2000 to 2005, beef production accounted for 65 to 70 percent of all deforestation in the Amazon, and that number is estimated to be even higher today.

 Additionally, more rainforest is being converted to soybean plantations, much of which goes to feed the growing cattle population.
-These processes emit a significant amount of CO2, and the once-forested region loses its capacity to act as a carbon sink.
-Even worse, cattle release large amounts of methane, a greenhouse gas 30 times more powerful as carbon dioxide, into the atmosphere.
+Brazil alone has approximately 24 to 25 million hectares devoted to soy production.
+These processes emit a significant amount of CO2 with the once-forested region losing its capacity to act as a carbon sink.
+Even worse, cattle release large amounts of methane, a greenhouse gas 30 times more powerful than carbon dioxide, into the atmosphere.

 Brazil and other Latin American nations export beef worldwide (including to the US), meaning that beef consumed around the world contributes to deforestation.
+Cattle ranchers are expanding their herds into the Amazon in order to keep up with demand.
 The bottom line is this: More beef means fewer rainforests.

 Pass on Unsustainable Palm Oil